cgwire/kitsu/docs/faq/README.md

 ![Overview sequence detail](../img/faq/global_view_sequence_detail.png)

-You can also display the statistique as percentage.
+You can also display the statistic as a percentage.

 ![Overview sequence detail](../img/faq/global_view_sequence_detail_perc.png)